w3c/webextensions/proposals/permissions_behavior_on_update.md

 On the manifest-files level, it's an "optional_permissions" property that represents a list of permissions that the extension may request at any point, and the user agrees or declines them.

-**The proposal is to introduce a way to suppress permission's warning during the extension's update and, instead of turning off the extension or stopping further updates for existing users, make it behave optional where the extension has to request permission explicitly.**
+**The proposal is to introduce a way to avoid permission's warning during the extension's update and, instead of turning off the extension or stopping further updates for existing users, make it behave optional where the extension has to request permission explicitly.**

 **For New Installations**: The existing behavior remains, and all permissions listed in the "permissions" key will be granted.

 **For Current users**: The new permissions that trigger the warning won't be granted, and the permissions warning won't be shown.
 Instead, the extension has to explicitly request permission within the user gesture.

-Important note: such behavior only applies to permissions that trigger warnings during extension updates.
+Important note: such behavior only applies to permissions that trigger "warnings" during extension updates.
 In the case of a new installation, all "permissions" are granted as part of existing installation flows, and no additional requests should be made.

 a) Why fallback to "optional" behavior during the update?